The School Day

 What communication can parents expect from school?

 School will make contact with parents throughout the year regarding attendance.
 As we have a duty of care to inform parents about attendance, we will write to parents if and when attendance falls below a certain point.
 For most parents this will be to share information about current attendance so that they remained informed and get seek to maintain positive attendance.
 Some parents may be invited into school to discuss attendance and how the school can support in improving it moving forward as a school-parent partnership.

-Each September parents will receive a letter reminding them about the legal responsibility regarding term time holidays and the school responsibility to share information about term time holidays with Devon County Council.
+Parents will receive a letter reminding them about the legal responsibility regarding term time holidays and the school responsibility to share information about term time holidays with Devon County Council.